Glenn Robert Erikson, PhD, AIA

 2000 to 2006 Academic Director and Adjunct Professor: Steven L. Newman Real Estate Institute, Baruch College, CUNY.

-Directing expansion of Certificate Programs, deepening quality of instructional education, and teaching:
+Directing expansion of Certificate Programs, co-editing publications, deepening quality of instructional education, and teaching:

 - Changing Dynamics of Real Estate (course name changed to Urban Economics)

 1994 to 1999 Consulting and Brokerage: With DWG&A, CMS in Burlington, VT and Love Funding, New York, NY.